vikejs/vike/README.md

 export { passToClient }

-// Example of `contextProps` that are often passed to the browser const passToClient = [
+// Example of `pageContext` often passed to the browser const passToClient = [
   'pageProps',
-  // `vite-plugin-ssr` makes all route parameters available not only at `contextProps`
-  // but also at `contextProps.routeParams` so that they can be sent to the browser all at once.
   'routeParams',
   // (Deep selection is not implemented yet; open a GitHub ticket if you want this.)
   'user.id',